Erin’s Recipe Rundown

 • 1 large egg

-• 1 teaspoon pure vanilla extract omit for savory scones
+• 1 teaspoon vanilla extract omit for savory scones

 Instructions